Wednesday, July 17, 2024

 Wait (40 pounds in 35 weeks!?)

-I continued my diet as a full-fledged lifestyle.
-Been occasionally been breaking when I was on vacation.
-I broke the diet for 2-3 weeks while on vacation.
-At that point I was eating eggs, grains and sweet or desert here and there.
-However during the vacation the body took that time to recoup and come out of the shock of workouts and low caloric food.
-When I restarted my schedule of workouts and diet things continued to improve from where I left.
-I don’t think there were really any weight loss plateaus that I had.
-However I would be low winded for activities which require lot of energy like lifting weights, playing etc.
+I maintained my diet as a full-fledged lifestyle.
+I took occasional breaks while on vacation.
+I went off the diet for 2-3 weeks while on vacation.
+At that point, I was eating eggs, grains, and occasional sweets or desserts.
+However, the body used the vacation to rest and recover from the shock of workouts and low caloric food.
+When I restarted my workout and diet routine, things continued to improve from where I left off.
+I don't think I experienced any weight loss plateaus.
+However, I would be short of breath during activities that required a lot of energy, such as lifting weights or playing.

 Even after coming down to near 160 lbs from 205 lbs I still have some fab, the stubborn muffin top and chest fat persists.
 May be getting down to 150 lbs would cut that fat out, but at that point I am afraid I am going to be terribly skinny.
 I am now comfortable into getting Size 30 pants and had to redo the entire wardrobe and tailor fit a lot of my shirts.